 Convenience is important so we can often accommodate same-day exams and flexible scheduled appointments.
-The cost of a CT exam is substantially lower than the cost of the same exam performed at a local hospital.
+The cost of a CT Scan at our Augusta, GA location is substantially lower than the cost of the same exam performed at a local hospital.
 We believe that offering value, without compromise, is the right thing to do.

 A computed tomography (CT) scan, also known as a Computed Axial Tomography scan, is a fast, painless and noninvasive exam that uses special X-ray equipment to produce images of bones, organs, vessels and soft tissue.